stevenleeds/MONC_pp/README.md

 **DESCRIPTION**

-This is a collection of scripts for post-processing MONC output
+This is a collection of scripts for post-processing (after-burning) MONC output

 This directory includes the following scripts
 * pp_MONC.py: Generic postprocessing for a single case
 * fieldslist.py: Lists of variables to analyze
 * areaspectra.py: code for calculating spectra (thanks Juerg Schmidli, ETHZ)

+**REQUIREMENTS**

+Python with netcdf4python, numpy and scipy (for embedding C-code with weave)

 **OUTPUT FILES**